Alt

 The pelvic floor muscles have typically been seen as ‘women’s business’, but did you know that men have a pelvic floor too?
 When a man’s pelvic floor is not working properly, it can lead to bladder problems, bowel problems, erectile dysfunction, or pain in the genitals and pelvis.
 Many of these problems can be improved, and often cured, by seeing a pelvic floor physiotherapist.

 Bowel issues are more common that we think, with a staggering 40% of the worlds population impacted by what are termed Disorders of Gut-Brain Interaction eg Irritable Bowel Syndrome (IBS).
 Constipation, a common symptom of IBS is uncomfortable and unpleasant.
 Constipation and straining are also common risk factors for other pelvic health conditions such as bladder or bowel leakage, prolapse, and haemorrhoids.
+Here are our five simple tips for a perfect poo, they haven’t changed in 5 years so trust us, they work.
+Your bowel will thank you for it.

 There are many commonly held beliefs about fluid intake that actually have no basis in truth.
 How much fluid is best?
 Should I drink 8 glasses of water a day?
 Is caffeine bad for your bladder?
 What colour should urine be?
 Read on to learn the difference between fact and fiction!